OscarRobertRodriguez/projectsModernDeveloper/_posts/2016-12-06-architecture.md

 <span class="label label-warning">Answer:</span><br>

-To answer th first part of this project let's break down each class of error codes for 1XX to 5XX and list three for each section with a brief description and situation it will be returned in.
+To answer this project let's break down each class of error codes for 1XX to 5XX and list three for each section with a brief description and situation it will be returned in.

  <h2 style="color:#3CCAE6">Error Codes:</h2>